ffasilva/ffasilva.github.io/_pages/cv.md

     * Funding Agency: The Coordination for the Improvement of Higher Educational Personnel of Brazil ([CAPES](https://www.gov.br/capes/pt-br))

+---

-### Teaching experience
+### Academic Experience

+## Technical University of Munich (Germany)

+  * [02/2023–Present] Postdoctoral Research Associate

+## Federal University of Minas Gerais (Brazil)

+  * [08/2022–02/2023] Postdoctoral Research Associate
-  * Teaching Assistant of Robotic Manipulators (undergraduate students), 02/2019 – 07/2019, Federal University of Minas Gerais, Brazil
+  * [02/2019–07/2019] Teaching Assistant of Robotic Manipulators (undergraduate students)
-  * Teaching Assistant of Laboratory of Projects III (undergraduate students), 08/2018 – 12/2018, Federal University of Minas Gerais, Brazil
+  * [08/2018–12/2018] Teaching Assistant of Laboratory of Projects III (undergraduate students)
-  * Teaching Assistant of Laboratory of Projects III (undergraduate students), 02/2016 – 07/2016, Federal University of Minas Gerais, Brazil
+  * [02/2016–07/2016] Teaching Assistant of Laboratory of Projects III (undergraduate students)
-  * Coordinator of the Teaching Assistant team of Computer Programming (undergraduate students), 06/2013 – 06/2015, Federal University of Minas Gerais, Brazil
+  * [06/2013–06/2015] Coordinator of the Teaching Assistant team of Computer Programming (undergraduate students)
-  * Teaching Assistant of Computer Programming (undergraduate students), 11/2012 – 06/2013, Federal University of Minas Gerais, Brazil
+  * [11/2012–06/2013] Teaching Assistant of Computer Programming (undergraduate students)

+---

 ### Boards, committees and positions of trust

+## Federal University of Minas Gerais (Brazil)

-  * Board member of the Graduate Program in Electrical Engineering (Student Representative), 10/2017 – 03/2020, Federal University of Minas Gerais, Brazil
+  * [10/2017–03/2020] Board member of the Graduate Program in Electrical Engineering (Student Representative)
-  * Board member of the Graduate Program in Electrical Engineering (Student Representative), 05/2015 – 05/2017, Federal University of Minas Gerais, Brazil
+  * [05/2016–05/2017] Board member of the Graduate Program in Electrical Engineering (Student Representative)

-  * Participation in Evaluation Boards
+## Participation in Evaluation Boards
   * BS theses: participation in the evaluation board for one undergraduate ﬁnal project (Federal University of Minas Gerais, Brazil)

+---

 ### Editorial and review activities

   * [Web of Science](https://www.webofscience.com/wos/author/record/364088)

+---

 ### Non-academic experience

-  * Internship on Control and Automation Engineering, 09/2014 – 09/2015, Laboratory of Transports (Nucletrans), Federal University of Minas Gerais, Brazil
+  * [09/2014–09/2015] Internship on Control and Automation Engineering, Laboratory of Transports (Nucletrans), Federal University of Minas Gerais, Brazil
-  * Internship on Mechatronics Vocational and Technical Education, 04/2009 – 10/2009, Destec, Minas Gerais, Brazil
+  * [04/2009–10/2009] Internship on Mechatronics Vocational and Technical Education, Destec, Minas Gerais, Brazil